 During COVID-19, business is no longer as usual.
 Recently I have had a few contacts ask me for tips on how to work remotely.
 Why?
 Well, I have been working from home for ten years now.
 Working remotely is just one of the perks of being part of Pythian’s globally distributed teams.

-Back in 2010 a remote work set up was not typical in Asia, especially in the fast-paced work culture of Singapore, where long hours and late nights are the norms.
+Back in 2010 a remote work set up was not typical in Asia, especially in the fast-paced work culture of Singapore, where long hours and late nights are the norm.
 Working remotely definitely has its perks and challenges.
 (This could be a blog topic on its own, I will cover that another time).
 Right now, a lot of countries have initiated a lockdown of some sort due to the COVID-19 situation.
-Companies and industries that can afford to let their employees work from home have started to so they can help flatten the curve of the novel corona virus spread.
+Companies and industries that can afford to let their employees work from home have started to so they can help flatten the curve of the novel coronavirus spread.

 With so many employees finding themselves in a work-from-home situation now, I have documented my work-from-home tips.

 - Have a dedicated workspace – Having a home office would be the best, but there are countries where having that or even a study room is not typical.
 Having a workspace is essential to be able to work effectively at home.
 Find a space where you can work.
 That way, all your work documents will be in one place and within reach.
 Let your family know that it will be your workspace.
 This workspace is essential, especially for work-from-home staff that have kids at home.
 It helps you concentrate on your work.
 Remind your family of your “workspace” and working hours (a door would be useful, but not always an option).
 Your family will know where and when not to interrupt you and accidentally join your video conference call :)